solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 TODO: summary of when to use a service picture

-## Introduction to the sample application
+## Introduction to the Sample Application

 Instead of learning multiple sample applications, the guide focused on evolving deployment strategies.
-Readers should learn the sample application structure once and focus on how the application will need to be modified to fit the deployment model.
+Readers should learn the sample application structure once and focus on how the application will need to be modified to fit the deployment model and architecture evolution.

-### Sample application overview and story
+### Sample Application overview and story

 Contoso NoshNow is a delivery service and logistics company focused on making delicious food accessible to its customers no matter where they